Mark A. Barrett

 Executive Vice President

 Mark A. Barrett joined the senior leadership of the Air Force Association as Executive Vice President on September 1, 2014.
-As Executive Vice President, Barrett serves as the principal deputy professional staff member to President Craig McKinley and acts as the Association’s senior staff liaison with Boards, Committees and Councils.
+As Executive Vice President, Barrett serves as the principal deputy professional staff member to the AFA President and acts as the Association’s senior staff liaison with Boards, Committees and Councils.
 He also leads outreach with the Air Force regarding Air Force budgets, programs, systems, operations and legal issues.
 Additionally, Barrett provides oversight of AFA, AFA Veteran Benefits Association, and the Air Force Memorial Foundation.

 After 34 years of service in the United States Air Force, Barrett retired as a Major General in June 2014.
 His last assignment was as Chief of Staff, U.S. European Command in Stuggart, Germany.
 In this role Barrett was responsible for assisting the Commander, EUCOM conducting military operations, international military partnering, and interagency partnering to enhance transatlantic security and defend the United States forward.